Heating, ventilation, and air conditioning: Licensing

-Finally, some U.S. cities may have additional labor laws that apply to HVAC professionals.

 Societies

 Many HVAC engineers are members of the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE).
-ASHRAE regularly organizes two annual technical committees and publishes recognized standards for HVAC design, which are updated every four years.
+ASHRAE publishes recognized standards for HVAC design, which are updated every four years.
 Another popular society is AHRI, which provides regular information on new refrigeration technology, and publishes relevant standards and codes.

 Codes

-Codes such as the UMC and IMC do include much detail on installation requirements, however.
-Other useful reference materials include items from SMACNA, ACGIH, and technical trade journals.

 American design standards are legislated in the Uniform Mechanical Code or International Mechanical Code.
 In certain states, counties, or cities, either of these codes may be adopted and amended via various legislative processes.
 These codes are updated and published by the International Association of Plumbing and Mechanical Officials (IAPMO) or the International Code Council (ICC) respectively, on a 3-year code development cycle.
 Typically, local building permit departments are charged with enforcement of these standards on private and certain public properties.

 Technicians

 An HVAC technician is a tradesman who specializes in heating, ventilation, air conditioning, and refrigeration.
 HVAC technicians in the US can receive training through formal training institutions, where most earn associate degrees.
 Training for HVAC technicians includes classroom lectures and hands-on tasks, and can be followed by an apprenticeship wherein the recent graduate works alongside a professional HVAC technician for a temporary period.
 HVAC techs who have been trained can also be certified in areas such as air conditioning, heat pumps, gas heating, and commercial refrigeration.